JW-George/JW-George.github.io/index.md

 # About Me

 I am a Postdoctoral Research Fellow at [IBS](https://www.ibs.re.kr) (Institute for Basic Science) [BIMAG](https://www.ibs.re.kr/bimag) (Biomedical Mathematics Group), led by Prof. [Jae Kyoung Kim](http://mathsci.kaist.ac.kr/~jaekkim/).
-I received the B.S. and B.L.S degree in Computer Science and Language Technology from [HUFS](https://www.hufs.ac.kr) (Hankuk University of Foreign Studies), South Korea, in 2021, and the Ph.D. degree in Mathematics from the Graduate School, HUFS, in 2025.
+I received the B.S.
+(Bachelor of Science) and B.L.S (Bachelor of Language Science) degree in Computer Science and Language Technology from [HUFS](https://www.hufs.ac.kr) (Hankuk University of Foreign Studies), South Korea, in 2021, and the Ph.D.
+(Doctor of Philosophy) degree in Mathematics from the Graduate School, HUFS, in 2025.
 Since 2025, I have been a Postdoctoral Research Fellow with IBS BIMAG, South Korea.
 My research interests include data analysis, deep learning, artificial intelligence, natural language processing, computer vision, and homomorphic encryption.
 <br>
 <br>